 What potential restoration methods have been suggested?

-A number of sea-based restoration measures have been proposed to speed the sea’s recovery from eutrophication: oxygenation, removal of sediments, addition of chemicals and biological-measures.
+A number of sea-based restoration measures have been proposed to speed the sea’s recovery from eutrophication: oxygenation, the removal of sediments, the addition of chemicals, and biological measures.
 These measures have been widely used in lakes, but never at the scale of the open Baltic Sea.